Dissecting My Skill Development In Beauty Photography & Retouching

 Beyond Technique: Cultivating Visual Taste & Mental Representations

-In photography and particularly in beauty retouching, similar to most artistic pursuits, there are always dozens of ways to get from point A to point B.
+In photography and especially in beauty retouching, similar to most artistic disciplines, there are always dozens of ways to get from point A to point B.

 But even with dedicated practice, you can’t expect to achieve brilliance simply by learning the basic rules, tools and techniques.